portworx/px-docs/scheduler/mesosphere-dcos/install.md

 If you click on the Portworx service you should be able to look at the status of the services being created.

-In a default install there will be one service for the framework scheduler, 5 services for etcd (one for the etcd scheduler, 3 etcd nodes and one etcd proxy), one service for influxdb and one service for lighthouse.
+In a default install there will be one service for the framework scheduler, 4 services for etcd ( 3 etcd nodes and one etcd proxy), one service for influxdb and one service for lighthouse.

 ![Portworx Install finished](/images/dcos-px-install-finished.png){:width="655px" height="200px"}